-Crop-topping is a form of desiccation; however, its timing is based on weed stages of development rather than that of lentil.
+Crop-topping is a form of desiccation; however, its timing is based on weed stages of development rather than those of lentil.
 It is timed to prevent weed seedset, meaning the lentil crop can be compromised if crop-topping is implemented too early.
-Products used and rates applied differ from that of desiccation.